-You may have heard the term “DNS” thrown around with other computer/tech language, but are still unfamiliar with what exactly this term means.
-In this blog post, we will explain exactly what DNS is and how it works in easy-to-understand language.
+You may have heard the term “DNS” thrown around with other computer/tech languages but are still unfamiliar with what exactly this term means.
+This blog post will explain exactly what DNS is and how it works in easy-to-understand language.

 What is DNS?